gerritjvv/mongo2s3/README.md

 When starting sync for the first time, run the CDC mode, and then run the full load modes separately once.

+## Docker Images

+Each merge to the master branch builds out docker images.
+These are hosted by github.
+Check out this page: https://github.com/gerritjvv/mongo2s3/pkgs/container/mongo2s3

+If you want the binaries then run `./build.sh build` or peek at the build file and copy and run the individual command for your platform.
 # Deploy and Requirements

 This app requires a postgres database for tracking the files and of course a MongoDB slave to pull against.
 Do not